Skip to main content

 Handy shortcuts

-• ⌘ K / Ctrl K — open the command palette; search any page (including this one) or any recently viewed channel.
+• ⌘ K / Ctrl K — open the command palette; search any page (including this one), any recently viewed channel, or tools like Pre-Publish Analyzer.

 • Esc — close the palette or any open modal.